RealCrazyAnonymous/Crazy-Filter/README.md

 This filter is only for VPNs and browsers.

-NextDNS filter is coming soon!
+My NextDNS filter (Crazy Filter) is coming soon!

 <a href="https://nextdns.io">NextDNS</a>